 1 x 250 g (about 1/2 lb) package filo pastry

 Prepare the filling.

 Heat the oil in a pan.
-Add the garlic and after 30 seconds, add the ground meat, the ginger and all the spices.
+Add the fresh garlic and after 30 seconds, add the ground meat, the ginger and all the spices.

 Stir-fry until the meat is well cooked.

 Taste and adjust the spices or salt amounts if needed.